Q&A for first-time attendees

 What are some customs of O.V.?

-We open the retreat on Thursday evening by gathering in a big circle, called “Opening Circle,” sharing our names, where we live, and something significant that happened this year.
+Scheduled activities begin on with "Opening Circle" on Thursday evening.
+At Opening Circle, we share our names, where we live, and perhaps something significant that happened this year.
 There is no pressure to share if you don’t want to.
-We usually have a dance on the last night.
-We also end the retreat in the same way, with “Closing Circle,” sometimes with a song.
+At the Spring retreat, we usually have a dance on the last night.
+We end the retreat with a “Closing Circle,” sometimes with a song.
+We leave by noon on Sunday.

 What are the accommodations like?